July 8, 2017 Sandy Robson

 *Clarification: Information in this article, originally published July 8, 2017, was clarified July 11, 2017.
 A previous version of this story did not make it clear that while Skagit County Administrator Tim Holloran approved Senior Deputy Prosecutor Will Honea’s March 3, 2017, “Out-Of-State Travel Request” to attend a March 28-30, 2017 conference in Dodge City, Kansas, according to information provided by Mr. Honea, on July 10, 2017, in the comment section below this article, he did not end up traveling to that conference.

-Readers can link to a webpage on the “This West is OUR West” website which provides the links to the 3-part video recording of Elaine Willman’s May 20, 2017, workshop, held in Sedro Woolley, Washington: http://www.thiswestisourwest.com/?Keywords=Willman&display=search&newSearch=true&noCache=1
+Readers were previously directed to links on a webpage on the “This West is OUR West” website which provided the links to the 3-part video recording of Elaine Willman’s May 20, 2017, workshop, held in Sedro Woolley, Washington.
+Those links on the website are still there, however, we are providing links directly to the YouTube videos for more direct access: